forta-network/docs/docs/scanner-pools.md

 ## Depositing stake

 In order to make scan nodes operational and generate rewards, a node pool must have stake.
-While there is no upper bound on the stake:

 - Both the pool owner and delegators can stake on a pool.
+- There is no limit on how much FORT can be staked on a pool.
-- More nodes in a pool means more of the deposited stake can be allocated.
+- There _is_ a limit on how much FORT can be allocated: More nodes in a pool means a higher limit.
 - The pool owner decides how much of the owner and delegated stake should be allocated.

 !!! danger "Density affects the rewards"
     When staking on a pool, please prefer the ones that have allocation capacity or have low amount of unallocated stake.
-While all depositors share the pool rewards proportionally to their stake amount, the rewards are generated based only on allocated stake.
+While a lot of depositors can share the rewards of a pool proportionally to their active stake amount on the pool, the rewards are generated based only on the amount of allocated stake.

 Please also see the [Adjusting stake allocation](adjusting-stake-allocation) section before depositing any stake.